bryanjaybodino/BNet.Library/BNet.WebSocket.Server/_README.md

 Easy Websocket Server for .Net Programming

 Note:
-If your project requires a Base64 string response, this library may not be applicable due to WebSocket limitations.
-It does not support a payload length of 127 (64-bit length).
+If your project requires a Base64 string response, this library may not be applicable due to WebSocket limitations. it can only send around 35kb image size

 Github Repository